 We hooked the camper up a week ago tomorrow, and headed to Tennessee in one stretch.
 Too far.
 Much too far.

 DESTINATION: Henry Horton State Park outside Chapel Hill, Tennessee in a single shot from Northern Illinois.

-You see, ever since we decided to move out of Illinois, I’ve been researching homes and locations.
+Ever since we decided to move out of Illinois, I’ve been researching homes and locations.
 It took just a final trip through the Nashville, Tennessee area on our way to Alabama this past June to realize that the Nashville area was where we wanted to be.

 When we got back from seeing the grand-kids in Alabama, I started searching more diligently.
-I started researching cities and directions: north (too north), east (the realtor I contacted wanted us to move to one of the three retirement communities he represented), west (too far from the mountains), south (Yup, that was the ticket).
+I started researching cities and directions: north (too north), east (the realtor I contacted wanted us to move to one of the three different retirement communities he represented), west (too far from the mountains), south (Yup, that was the ticket).
 Distance to Nashville?
 Not in the city limits, but not more than a 45 minute drive.

 Monday!
 (DAY 1)